ZarnackGroup/EMBO_iCLIP_course/README.md

 - CSFT2 is a polyadenylation factor.
 Find some examples for crosslink peaks at polyadenylation sites and alternative polyadenylation sites.
 Are these sites also annotated in the genome annotation?

+- For SF3B1 we uploaded the crosslinks from two different experiments: A very deep iCLIP2 experiment from Pacholewska *et al.* 2024 (https://doi.org/10.1101/2024.01.26.576051) and a less deep eCLIP experiment from the ENCODE data base.
+Find some examples for overlaps and discrepacies of the crosslink profiles from both experiments.

 -